 Our Chesterfield practice used to be a chapel in the 1900s, and there’s a tunnel running under it to the crooked spire

-Our practice was established in 1993 by the current owner Chris Mann.
+Our practice was established in 1993 by the current clinical director Chris Mann.
 Coming from an era of vets who had grown up reading James Herriot tales (a country vet who wrote a series of semi-autobiographical novels), Chris started his own practice to provide a level of service that he didn’t think other practices were achieving.

 Chris says: “At the beginning of my career I worked in a number of establishments where the service was both impersonal and money-orientated.
 The staff didn’t get along with one another, or the pet owners they were seeing.
 I wanted to offer something very different.